AllTwinkleStars/BankPortal_NodeExpress/tasks.md

 - Below the container div add a line break and another anchor element that points to the `/transfer` URL path with the text content `Transfer`.
 - Include `footer.ejs` **Hint: <%- %>**

+## 1.7 - Create the Index Route

+@app-get-index-route In `app.js` create a `get` route that points at the root URL path ‘/‘.
+Render the `index` view (created in the next step) and pass an object with a single key value pair, `title: 'Index'`.

 ## 1.8 - Start Server

-@app-listen-console-log In `app.js` using the `listen` function to create a server that listens on port `3000` and then prints the message “PS Project Running on port 3000!” to the console after the server is created.
+@app-listen-console-log In `app.js` using the `listen` function to create a server that listens on port `3000` and then prints the message `PS Project Running on port 3000!` to the console after the server is created.

 # Module 02 - File Handling and Routing